 Elaine Marie Joy, MS

 Elaine manages the Graduate Research Assistantship program, enhances the connection of faculty associates and affiliates to the center, tracks key strategic deliverables and represents the CCEC to the leadership team.
-She has previous research experience working on the Language and Reading Research Consortium (LARRC) project and as an intern with the International Conflict Research Institute (INCORE) in Northern Ireland.
+She has previous research experience working on the Language and Reading Research Consortium (LARRC) project and as an intern with the International Conflict Research Institute in Northern Ireland.

 Melanie manages SFC and CCEC events and is responsible for organizational wide marketing communications, including social media and Web development.
-She formally served as the Director of Development Communications for Ohio State’s Fisher College of Business and has 20 years’ experience building brand in higher education and is the recipient of three American Advertising Awards from the American Advertising Federation.
+She formally served as the Director of Development Communications for Ohio State’s Fisher College of Business and has 20 years’ experience building brand in higher education.
+She is the recipient of three American Advertising Awards from the American Advertising Federation.